zhengfj1994/PPGB_MS2/README.md

 PPGB-MS2 is a tool for predicting the MS/MS of small molecules.

-A comparison was made between PPGB-MS2 and two commonly used high-performance secondary mass spectrometry prediction tools, namely 3DMolMS and CFM-ID.
+A comparison was made between PPGB-MS2 and two commonly used high-performance MS/MS prediction tools, namely 3DMolMS and CFM-ID.
 The following is the relevant introduction of 3DMolMS and CFM-ID.

 ## [3DMolMS](https://github.com/JosieHong/3DMolMS)